OpenEvalProject/evals/manuscripts/elife-94948/v2/manuscript.md

 ![Figure 11.](https://cdn.elifesciences.org/articles/94948/elife-94948-fig11-v2.jpg)

-**Figure 11.:** X. bocki genome.One scaffold (c1896), which showed no synteny to a distinct chromosomal scaffold in the other metazoan species, also had a divergent gene age structure in comparison to other X. bocki scaffolds.
+**Figure 11.:** One scaffold (c1896), which showed no synteny to a distinct chromosomal scaffold in the other metazoan species, also had a divergent gene age structure in comparison to other X. bocki scaffolds.

 ## Discussion